Envirometrix/plotKML/README.md

 We are working on defining an extension to `stars` object with a temporal dimension as a wrapper around `RasterBrickTimeSeries` methods.

-Let’s focus now on Vector data cubes:
+Let’s focus now on Vector Data cubes:

     # Vector data cube
     data(air, package = "spacetime")